 Lockheed Martin and it's contract team conducted extensive investigations, collected significant design data, and gathered input from the FDEP and the community's independent technical experts to ensure the contamination was fully investigated and delineated.

 The Remedial Action Plan (RAP) Addendum is the culmination of substantial work conducted by Lockheed Martin, its contractors, the local community's technical experts, community members, and the State to design the best solutions for reducing human exposure to on-facility soil and for cleaning up groundwater contamination from the former ABC site.

 The FDEP approved the RAP Addendum in November 2010 and construction of the Groundwater Treatment System was completed in summer of 2013.
-All testing is expected to be completed and the system online and fully operational by fall of 2013.
+All testing is expected to be completed and the system online and fully operational by 2014.

 Lockheed Martin is committed to its partnership with the Tallevast community.
 We have and will continue to invest in the environmental, health and economic needs of the community.
 We do this because these efforts are fair, just and right.
 Over the years, we’ve worked closely with the FDEP, the Environmental Protection Agency, the Florida Department of Health and community organizations to safeguard the health of Tallevast residents.

 In addition, Lockheed Martin offers medical support, property value protection and well closure incentives to Tallevast residents.
 Lockheed Martin has also stayed active in Manatee and Sarasota County schools, supporting such programs as The Technology Students Association, The Manatee Education Foundation, Science Institute for Teaching and other workshops for teachers and students to enhance the school system in Tallevast.
 Learn more about our community commitments »